 Increased amount of manual data entry

 With managed payroll, employee data required for payroll has to be collected and updated separately to your in-house employee data collection, and then again manually entered into an external payroll software.
-Compared to a unified approach, this triples the amount of manual data entry, the most hated task of knowledge workers.
+Compared to an integrated payroll, this triples the amount of manual data entry, the most hated task of knowledge workers.

 Automation Anywhere found that knowledge workers waste over 40% of their time on manual digital administrative processes and over 75% believe spending time on tasks that could be automated is a poor use of their skills.
 Manual data entry is not just a waste of resources and source of mistakes in your company but one of the biggest killers of the employee experience.

 Because employees usually cannot access or update their payroll data and payslips directly themselves, they need to send you emails every time they have a question, problem or need to update or correct personal information, and you need to chase them for information they forgot to provide.

 According to a McKinsey report, employees waste 25% of their work day looking for information on emails, and managed payroll is yet another source of constant administrative email flow that is silently killing your business’ productivity as well as employee experience.

 Changes in employee or salary information and new joiners and leavers are more easily forgotten to be reflected in an external payroll system, resulting in incorrect or forgotten salary payments.And this is far from an exception: 25% of employees say they have been paid incorrectly and over 50% of employees would consider moving jobs if an employer pays them incorrectly just twice.
 In the worst case scenario for the employer, accidental payments to recently departed employees may never be recoverable or require you to take your former employee to court.